-Dr Happ is listed for arbitration and dispute resolution in Chambers Global, Chambers Europe, Euromoney’s, Best Lawyers, The Legal 500 and JUVE.
+Dr Happ is listed for arbitration and dispute resolution in Chambers Global, Chambers Europe, Euromoney, Best Lawyers, The Legal 500, and JUVE.
 He is the author of numerous publications with respect to international arbitration proceedings between investors and foreign states.
-He co-authored the Digest of ICSID Awards and Decisions 2003–2007 (2009, OUP) and Digest of ICSID Awards and Decisions 1974–2002 (2013, OUP) and published a commentary on the ICSID arbitration rules (2013, CH Beck).
+He co-authored the Digest of ICSID Awards and Decisions 2003-2007 (2009, OUP) and Digest of ICSID Awards and Decisions 1974-2002 (2013, OUP) and published a commentary on the ICSID arbitration rules (second edition 2018, CH Beck).
 He has taught international arbitration and investment arbitration at the Universities of Kiel (Germany) and Hamburg.